 We do not honor the fallen by ignoring the facts, we do not honor the fallen by ignoring the risks.
 When we do anything less than embrace science and condemn authoritarianism we are not honoring the millions of soldiers who died to protect America’s democracy from tyranny.
 Memorial Day originally honored soldiers who lost their lives in the Civil War, a conflict that killed hundreds of thousands of Americans, a war that was fought in part to end the scourge of slavery.
 This year Memorial Day also coincides with the centennial of the savage tragedy known as the Tulsa Race Massacre.
 On this day one hundred years ago as many as 300 people were killed when the Black community of Greenwood was burned to the ground by a white mob.
 It has been just a bit more than a year since the murder of George Floyd and the struggle to pass legislation designed to combat systemic racism is being opposed by the same party that supports the Big Lie.

 While it is convenient to blame both sides of the political divide, this is a ruse.
-Republicans have embraced a policy of thinly veiled racism, wielding disinformation to delay climate action and justify voter suppression. armed forces are charged with protecting Americans from attacks from foreign adversaries, however, today some of the most serious threats come from within.
+Republicans have embraced a policy of thinly veiled racism, wielding disinformation to delay climate action and justify voter suppression.
+U.S. armed forces are charged with protecting Americans from attacks from foreign adversaries, however, today some of the most serious threats come from within.
 In this context, the best way to honor the fallen may be to ensure that we continue to defend what they fought and died for.